 José F. Martínez

-José Martínez is Professor of Electrical and Computer Engineering, and graduate field member of Computer Science at Cornell.
+José Martínez is a Professor of Electrical and Computer Engineering, and a member of the Computer Science Graduate Field at Cornell.
 His research work has earned several awards; among them: two IEEE Micro Top Picks papers; a HPCA Best Paper award; Best Paper nominations at MICRO and HPCA; a NSF CAREER award; two IBM Faculty awards; and one of the inaugural UIUC Computer Science Outstanding Educator Alumnus awards.
-On the teaching side, he has been recognized with two Kenneth A. Goldman '71 Excellence in Teaching College awards, as a 2007 Merrill Presidential Teacher, and as the 2011 Professor of the Year by the Tau Beta Pi Engineering Honor Society.
+On the teaching side, he has been recognized with two Kenneth A. Goldman '71 Excellence in Teaching College awards; a Ruth and Joel Spira Teaching Excellence Award; as the most influential college professor of Merrill Presidential Scholars Andrew Tibbits (2007) and Gulnar Mirza (2016); and as the 2011 Professor of the Year by the Tau Beta Pi Engineering Honor Society.

 Prof. Martínez's research area is computer architecture.
 His research interests include reconfigurable and self-optimizing architectures, architectural impact of disruptive technologies (e.g., on-chip nano photonics), and hardware-software interaction.

 Prof. Martínez is the Chair of the Computer Engineering teaching unit in ECE, and a member of ECE's Curriculum and Standards Committee.
 He usually teaches ECE 5750 (Advanced Computer Architecture, a core computer engineering graduate course), and ENGRD 2400 (Computer Systems Programming, which he created in 2016).